dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/nullable-reference-types.md

 public required string Name { get; set; }
 ```

-The compiler now guarantees that when your code instantiates a Customer, it always initializs its Name property.
+The compiler now guarantees that when your code instantiates a Customer, it always initializes its Name property.
 And since the database column mapped to the property is non-nullable, any instances loaded by EF always contain a non-null Name as well.

 If you're using an older version of C#, [Constructor binding](xref:core/modeling/constructors) is an alternative technique to ensure that your non-nullable properties are initialized: